Achievable logoAchievable logo

 • Time of the trade

-Financial professionals can choose the price and/or time of a transaction without the trade being considered discretionary.
-Regardless, the trade must be completed within one day in order to maintain its non-discretionary status.
+A financial professional can choose the price and/or time of a transaction without the trade being considered discretionary.
+However, to keep its non-discretionary status, the trade must be completed within one day.
 If it takes more than one day to complete, the order reverts back to discretionary status and requires a POA.

 Discretionary accounts are usually marketed to customers as “wrap” accounts.
-These accounts come with a list of services, which typically include asset management and general account maintenance.
-Instead of paying the firm for separate services and trade commissions, wrap accounts have all of their services “wrapped” up into one fee.
+These accounts bundle a set of services, typically including asset management and general account maintenance.
+Instead of paying separate service fees and trade commissions, wrap accounts have those costs “wrapped” into one fee.

 Wrap accounts are considered investment advisory products and require financial professionals to be properly licensed as investment adviser representatives in order to sell them.
 This typically involves passing the Series 65 or Series 66 exams.